johnshields/hurley/README.md

-# hurley
+# hurleyAPI

-hurley web API in dotnet.
+An issue-tracking API for managing bugs across teams and projects